If you’re looking for a unique way to flow, try one (or all) of these classes.

 Pro Tip: When you’re about to give up the current movement because your legs are shaking while simultaneously on fire, bring your attention to your breath.
 Focus.
 And I’ll bet you $50 you’ll make it to the end of the squat-pulse series that feels like it’s killing you.

-So, go kick butt in that barre class!
+So, go kick butt in barre (you can even book a class on MINDBODY.io)!
 Plus, you haven’t lived until your muscles are numb and trembling during a workout, and you haven’t lived until you’ve given yourself a strong, healthy body you feel great living in!